columnar-tech/dbc/docs/guides/private_drivers.md

 1. Log in to [Columnar Cloud](https://cloud.columnar.tech) with dbc
 2. Start a trial license

-Continue reading to learn how to log in start a trial.
+Continue reading to learn how to log in and start a trial.

 ## Logging In